 Before I became pregnant, my grades were decent.
 I wasn’t on the A honor roll but I did make the A+B honor roll list at times.
 After enrolling at the school for young pregnant moms, my confidence in my abilities diminished.
 From that point, I questioned everything about myself.
 Low confidence caused me to be afraid to make mistakes, speak up to express ideas or advocate for myself, and not value my own competence.
 Instead, I felt everyone else was smarter and more successful.

 Whether you call it imposter syndrome or perfectionism, low confidence undermines your efforts in taking risks, leaving your comfort zone, or taking stretch assignments consequently causing you to never fully uncover fulfillment in your life or career.

-I am on a mission to empower women to believe in themselves beyond what they think they could ever be and fulfill their biggest dreams.
+I am on a mission to empower purpose-centered women to believe in themselves beyond what they think they could ever be and fulfill their biggest dreams.

 Empowering women and underrepresented groups to cultivate their inner champion and career momentum through mindset and career-building strategies to maximize their potential.

 Certified by the International Coaching Federation (ACC) coaching individuals to improve their performance in areas of career and leadership development